 In this work, we conduct an in-depth investigation into the \emph{inherent} capabilities of instruction-tuned LLMs in handling docMT tasks.
 Unlike previous studies that explore special tricks, such as multi-turn inference~\cite{wang-etal-2023-document-level}, we directly prompt LLMs to translate entire documents in a single pass.
 Comparing this method to a simpler baseline that translates individual sentences separately and then stitches them together, we can evaluate whether instruction-tuned LLMs can leverage their inherent ability to incorporate document-level context and improve translation quality.

 A key challenge in our research is the evaluation of document-level machine translation (docMT).
-Traditional metrics like BLEU, ChrF, and TER~\cite{papineni2002bleu,popovic-2015-chrf,snover2006study}, though widely used, often poorly correlate with human judgment~\cite{freitag2022_stop_belu}, especially in docMT, where maintaining coherence and logical flow across a document is essential—something n-gram overlap struggles to capture.
+Traditional metrics\footnote{While COMET~\cite{rei2020_comet} is more reliable than BLEU for sentence-level translation, it is trained exclusively on sentence-level data.
+As a result, using COMET to evaluate docMT can be unreliable, since out-of-distribution.} like BLEU\footnote{Although we do not want to use BLEU based metric, it remains a common metric in existing/recent research, despite its limitations.}, ChrF, and TER~\cite{papineni2002bleu,popovic-2015-chrf,snover2006study}, though widely used, often poorly correlate with human judgment~\cite{freitag2022_stop_belu}, especially in docMT, where maintaining coherence and logical flow across a document is essential—something n-gram overlap struggles to capture.
 Metrics like \textsc{cTT}, \textsc{aZPT}, and \textsc{Blonde}~\cite{jiang2021blonde,wang-etal-2023-document-level} address specific aspects such as terminology consistency and zero-pronoun accuracy, but still rely heavily on word matching and symbolic statistics.
 We argue that an ideal docMT metric should be (1) context-aware—capturing document-level coherence and accuracy, (2) structured—evaluating aspects such as fluency, accuracy, and coherence separately, and (3) interpretable—explicitly identifying translation errors for clear, objective human evaluation.
 To this end, we design a GPT-4-based evaluation pipeline to provide deeper insights into the docMT capabilities of LLMs.

-\begin{itemize} \item We propose using the LLM-as-a-judge paradigm with tailored prompts for more accurate docMT evaluation. \item We show that translating entire documents yields better results than translating sentences independently then merging them, even without document-level fine-tuning. \item We recommend against using BLEU scores for docMT, as they fail to capture discourse-level phenomena and can often provide misleading results. \end{itemize}
+\begin{itemize} \item We show that translating entire documents yields better results than translating sentences independently then merging them, even without document-level fine-tuning. \item We propose using the LLM-as-a-judge paradigm with multiple prompts that assess different aspects of translated text to achieve a more targeted and accurate evaluation. \item We recommend against using d-BLEU scores for docMT, as they fail to capture discourse-level phenomena and can often provide misleading results. \end{itemize}